TSLarson/Jenkinsfile/PITCHME.md

 #HSLIDE
 ### Test and Publish Stage (Part 1: Setup)
 ![Test Step 1](pics/TestStep1.jpg)
-7-10.
-Set up your Credentials
+  * (Line 7-10) Set up your Credentials
     * credentialsId is pulled from the Jenkins credentials store and by default is a rand GUID
     * can be renamed to something more user friendly by adding variable
     * grab credentials off environment by using env.DONT_FORGET_TO_ADD_VARIABLE ADD VARIABLE TO THIS REPO!!!

 #HSLIDE
 ### Test and Publish Stage (Part 2: Run Tests)
 ![Test Step 2](pics/TestStep2.jpg)
-11. Create a stage fragment (Optional)
+  * (Line 11) Create a stage fragment (Optional)
     * Appears in output of logs, helps organize statements, and helps with setting up jobs to run in parallel

 #HSLIDE
 ### Test and Publish Stage
 ![Test Step 2](pics/TestStep2.jpg)
-14-17.
-Install your dependencies
+  * (Line 14-17) Install your dependencies
     * Note: all actions occur at the root of the project where the Jenkinsfile is located (don't forget to change directory into your client)

 #HSLIDE
 ### Test and Publish Stage
 ![Test Step 2](pics/TestStep2.jpg)
-18. Build
+  * (Line 18) Build
-19. Publish to Artifactory
+  * (Line 19) Publish to Artifactory

 #HSLIDE
 ### Test and Publish Stage
 ![Test Step 3](pics/TestStep3.jpg)
-22-28.
-Run your server tests (using a custom gradle task) and then publish
+  * (Line 22-28) Run your server tests (using a custom gradle task) and then publish

 #HSLIDE
 ### Test and Publish Stage
 ![Test Step 4](pics/TestStep3.jpg)
-33. Add a checkpoint (Optional)
+  * (Line 33) Add a checkpoint (Optional)
     * Goes outside the node closure
     * This tells Jenkins to save the current state so if it fails after this point it can be restarted at this checkpoint

 #HSLIDE
 ### Storing Credentials on Jenkins